 Google Ads provides detailed information about search terms triggering your ads.
 Located under the Dimensions Tab, the Search Term Report is a valuable tool in the hands of Google Shopping ads management professionals.
 By using the ‘sort by impressions’ filter, you can view queries that are attracting the maximum number of clicks for your shopping ads.
 Use this information to fine-tune your other digital marketing campaigns or compare performance over seasons.

 You can also use the ‘search by cost’ filter to determine which terms are adding to costs without showing any tangible results.
 It could be that your audience is not really interested in a product for which one of your ads shows up when they key in a search term.
 If you find a search term to be ineffective in terms of cost, consider adding it to your negative keyword list.

 #7 Use Device Responsiveness Data

 The Device Report is a useful tool to determine the effectiveness of your campaign across various devices.
-AdWords provides performance data by mobile devices, desktops and full browser enabled tablets.
+Google Ads provides performance data by mobile devices, desktops and full browser enabled tablets.
 If your campaign is not performing well on particular devices, apply a negative bid adjustment to stabilize return on ad spend.
 To make the most of the mobile platform, create an exclusive campaign for mobile traffic or set mobile optimized bids for those products that deliver better performance on mobile devices.

 Don’t stop with reading – get in touch and allow our white label PPC experts to implement these hacks to take your Shopping ads campaign to the next level!